padajar/padajar.github.io/_posts/2020-07-29-choices-arbitraryness-storytelling.md

 I’ve had to do my fair share of storytelling in my life — college applications, consulting, even research — all try to paint a certain picture, tell a story of how something came to be.
 In a sense, it feels *insincere* to try and tell stories like this.
 Sure, I can always look back at my actions and make arguments for how different actions and circumstances led me to the person I am today.
 But I certainly didn’t (and don’t) have the foresight to know exactly how the choices I made would create me.

-In my acting class this semester, we read a play called “Everybody” and we each had to record a monologue from it.
-This play touches on many themes, from friendship to materialism to the meaning of life itself.
+In my [acting class (21M.600)](http://student.mit.edu/catalog/search.cgi?search=21m.600) this semester, we read [Everybody](https://en.wikipedia.org/wiki/Everybody_(play)), a play that touches on many themes, from friendship to materialism to the meaning of life itself.
 The play begins with Death telling the main character, Everybody, that they are dying, but God wants to hear an account of their full life.
-After Death leaves, everybody begins contemplating their life to try and create an account.
+After Death leaves, Everybody begins contemplating the nature of their life.
+(As part of this assignment, we each had to record a monologue — I chose this one.)

 > You weren’t even fully aware of yourself as a self until what?
 Like early childhood?
 And then you certainly did not have some sense of life as a thing which could have a purpose until what?
 Late teens?
 And then your sense of self wasn’t really even solidified until all of the gray matter in your brain has been used up which was what?
 Twenty six, twenty seven?
 So this assignment is sort of like a trap!
 This seems like entrapment!
 Like human life is entrapment!
 > It’s like you are expected to have had those instincts to pay attention to yourself just buried inside yourself — like a natural thing?
 Like it’s supposed to be coded into your DNA?
 So you know what?
 No. You are not going to beat yourself up for not having been genetically programmed to care about your own life beyond the necessity of survival and to the point of obsessiveness — to the point of pure, paralyzing self-consciousness.
 Tracking your every move, day in and day out, from birth onward, attempting to rationalize everything into one whole airtight personal macrophilosophy of being?
 No!